-Short Bytes: Every year after Diwali, a colorful picture of India as seen from space is circulated on social networks.
-We are sorry to point out, but yes, that picture isn’t the one from a Diwali night.
-Read more to know the truth.
+Every year after Diwali, a colorful picture of India, as seen from space, is circulated on social networks.
+We are sorry to point out that picture isn’t the one from a Diwali night.

-The above picture which is circulated each year as the “Picture of India from Space on Diwali Night” is a false picture.
+The above picture which is circulated each year as the “Picture of India from Space on Diwali Night” is a misleading picture.
 Can you see the light produced during Diwali celebrations from space?
-NASA has the answer and the answer is no.
+NASA has the answer and it’s a “no.”

 The light produced during Diwali is so scattered and weak that the space images don’t show it.
 According to NASA:

 In reality, any extra light produced during Diwali is so subtle that it is likely imperceptible when observed from space.

 The fake image being circulated each year repeatedly on social networking sites and other internet websites is from the U.S. Defense Meteorological Satellite Program (DMSP) satellites.
 It was created by NOAA to highlight the population growth over the time.
 It’s not even a single photo, it’s a combination of many photographs and data collected over the years.
 In this image, white areas show city lights that were visible before 1992, while blue, green, and red shades show city lights that became visible in 1992, 1998, and 2003 respectively.